The low price of alcohol is a key driver of our drinking culture. Cheap alcohol fuels heavy drinking.

 Alcohol is now more affordable than it has ever been.
 Wine has particularly become more affordable.
-This means that is now takes us less time to earn enough money to buy a standard drink.
+This means that it now takes us less time to earn enough money to buy a standard drink.

 In New Zealand, off-licences are now selling approximately 75% of all alcohol.
 Supermarkets are big players in the retail market.

 Having many outlets in a community results in competition, which drives prices down.

-Increasing the price of alcohol is one the strongest tools in our kete / basket to reduce harm.
+Increasing the price of alcohol is one of the strongest tools in our kete / basket to reduce harm.
 A large body of high-quality research suggests that a 10% increase in price reduces overall alcohol consumption by 5%.
 In fact, it is the most important strategy to reduce inequities in alcohol harm.